soulripper13/speedtest_rt_ru/README.md

 - **Server** – the speedtest server used
 ### Features
 - Automatic download of the QMS speedtest binary on setup
+- **Server selection** – choose from available Russian speedtest servers or use automatic selection
 - Configurable update interval through the Home Assistant UI or manual update
 - Fully compatible with Home Assistant and HACS
 - Works only on **x86_64** systems